mroswell/list-N/README.md

 $ `datasette install datasette-publish-vercel`

+Visit: https://vercel.com/download to get CLI tool.

-Run `vercel login` to login to Vercel, then you can do this:
+Run: `vercel login` to login to Vercel, then you can do this:

 ```
 datasette publish vercel listN1.db \